Bicycle Touring in Cambodia, an off-the-beaten-path itinerary

 Crossing from the southernmost border with Thailand makes immediately clear you entered in a less developed country.
-The road is not so well sealed as it was in Thailand and there are almost no crops or plantation, this is indeed an area where landmines are still a problem.
+The road is not so well sealed as it was in Thailand and there are almost no crops or plantations, this is indeed an area where landmines are still a problem.

-Just left the village there’s a steeper but short climb up to 400msl and than downhill, 40km to the next village, Trapeang Rung (this is actually the name of the river, on some maps the village is called Phumi Chrang Khpos), where there is a community based tourism association.
+Just left the village there’s a steeper but short climb up to 400msl and than downhill, 40km to the next village, Trapeang Rung (this is actually the name of the river, on some maps the village is called Phumi Chrang Khpos), where there is a community-based tourism association.

 Botum Sokor itself, if this is really the name of the village, has a couple of guesthouses for around 6USD, nothing fancy but with WiFi (at least the one we went in), a market and nothing more.

 There are about 45km like this, maybe the worst road we cycled in Cambodia.
 Moreover, the infamous oil palm plantations begin to line the road, nothing compared to Borneo but still annoying, cutting off the view of the cool limestone mountains of Bokor National Park on our left.

 N 10°56’48.2″ E 103°47’42.1″

-Luckily, this ugly stretch terminates near the village of Prey Nob, where, despite what google says, there are quite a few guesthouses and finally a decent restaurant inside the gas station before the crossroad.
+Luckily, this ugly stretch terminates near the village of Prey Nob, where, despite what Google says, there are quite a few guesthouses and finally a decent restaurant inside the gas station before the crossroad.

 And indeed the road splits here, the Highway 4 leading south-west to busy Sihanoukville, the new resort town of Cambodia.
 As you may guess we skip that and head East instead, following National Highway 3, to Kampot.

 The traffic lightens noticeably, finally, on the left, the Bokor cliffs emerge in their majesty.
-Although the road runs along the coast, there are very few spots from where the sea is visible, through this 58km of flat road there are basically no places to get drinks or food.
+Although the road runs along the coast, there are very few spots from where the sea is visible, through this 58km of the flat road there are basically no places to get drinks or food.

 But Kampot is not that far and there will be all the western comfort you would like there.

-If you have more information, please feel free to contribute in the comments!
+if you found this article useful please don’t forget to follow us on Facebook, Twitter, Instagram and youtube If you have more information, please feel free to contribute in the comments!